Saxo Bank: 2020s

-After abandoning a 2022 attempt to go public via a special purpose acquisition company (SPAC) at a targeted valuation of around €2 billion, Saxo later stated that a public listing was no longer on the immediate agenda, attributing the decision to unfavorable market conditions.
+After abandoning a 2022 attempt to go public through a special purpose acquisition company (SPAC) at a targeted valuation of around €2 billion, Saxo later stated that a public listing was no longer an immediate priority, citing unfavourable market conditions.

-On 4 July 2023, the Danish Financial Supervisory Authority (FSA) issued a report instructing Saxo to liquidate its cryptocurrency holdings, stating that maintaining these assets on the bank's own account exceeds the legal scope for Danish financial institutions.
+On 4 July 2023, the Danish Financial Supervisory Authority (FSA) instructed Saxo to liquidate its cryptocurrency holdings, stating that holding these assets on the bank's own account exceeded the legal scope for Danish financial institutions.
 The FSA did not specify a timeline.
-A Saxo spokesperson noted that the company would review the regulator's requirements and respond accordingly.
+A Saxo spokesperson said the company would review the regulator's requirements and respond accordingly.

 In February 2023, Saxo Singapore signed a strategic partnership with Guotai Junan Securities, a major Chinese bank.
 In November 2023, it announced a strategic partnership with HSBC.
-In 2023, Saxo reported reaching an important milestone – 1 mln clients globally.
-However, the bank's financial indicators have weakened: it reported its first semi-annual loss in several years during the second half of 2023, and 2023 ended with a 8.1% decline in net profits.
+In 2023, Saxo reported reaching 1 million clients globally.
+The bank reported its first semi-annual loss in several years during the second half of 2023, and its 2023 net profit declined by 8.1%.

-In April 2024, S&P Global Ratings awarded Saxo Bank an A− rating.
-In July 2024, Saxo hired Goldman Sachs as a financial advisеr to seek new owners for the shares held by Geely (just under 50%) and Mandatum (under 20%).
-By late October 2024, it became known that three major firms—Altor Equity Partners, Centerbridge Partners, and Interactive Brokers—had expressed interest in acquiring the shares, with preliminary bids reportedly submitted.
+In April 2024, S&P Global Ratings assigned Saxo Bank an A− rating.
+In July 2024, Saxo hired Goldman Sachs as a financial adviser to seek buyers for the shares held by Geely (just under 50%) and Mandatum (under 20%).
+By late October 2024, Altor Equity Partners, Centerbridge Partners, and Interactive Brokers had reportedly expressed interest and submitted preliminary bids.

-Despite reporting a 43% increase in its client base in 2024 and introducing a simplified platform along with the AutoInvest ETF investment feature, Saxo's trading metrics continued to deteriorate.
-Monthly trading volumes fell to US$371.6 billion in June 2024 — down 4% from the previous month—and core FX volumes reached a multi-year low of US$78.1 billion.
+Saxo reported a 43% increase in its client base in 2024 and introduced a simplified platform together with the AutoInvest ETF investment feature.
+At the same time, trading activity weakened.
+Monthly trading volumes fell to US$371.6 billion in June 2024, down 4% from the previous month, and core FX volumes reached a multi-year low of US$78.1 billion.
 In September 2024, Saxo announced the closure of its Hong Kong and Shanghai offices, citing geopolitical factors.
 The bank disclosed US$4.3 million in losses for its Hong Kong operations in 2023 and began off-boarding local clients and partners.

-On March 10, 2025, J. Safra Sarasin Group agreed to buy 70% of Saxo Bank's shares from Geely Financials Denmark A/S and Mandatum Group.
+In February 2025, the bank agreed to sell an 80.1% stake in its Saxo Australia subsidiary to Johannesburg-based fintech firm DMA, retaining a 19.9% stake.
+In March 2025, Saxo's shareholders Geely and Mandatum agreed to sell a 70% stake in the bank to Switzerland's J. Safra Sarasin Group for approximately €1.1 billion, valuing Saxo Bank at around €1.6 billion.
+The Australian transaction was completed, and Saxo Australia was renamed Totality on 11 August 2025.
+The J. Safra Sarasin transaction was completed on 2 March 2026.
+Following completion, Kim Fournais stepped down as CEO and became chairman of the board, while Daniel Belfer became chief executive officer of Saxo Bank.
+In July 2026, J. Safra Sarasin agreed to acquire Fournais's remaining stake in Saxo Holding AG.
+The transaction remained subject to regulatory approval.
+In August 2026, S&P Global Ratings revised its outlook on Saxo Bank to positive from stable and affirmed its A− long-term issuer credit rating.